JOB TITLE: CRA/Economic Development Specialist

-General knowledge of departmental and municipal rules, regulations, policies, and procedures.
+Working knowledge of departmental, municipal, county, state and federal rules, regulations, policies, and procedures.

-Skill in the operation of modern office equipment, computers, and software, including Microsoft Office applications (Word, Excel, PowerPoint, etc.) or similar database, spreadsheet and management software.
+Skill in the operation of modern office equipment, computers, and software, including Microsoft Office applications (Word, Excel, PowerPoint, etc.).

-Skill in data entry and proofing of text and numerical entries.
+Skill in accurate data entry of text and numerical entries.